-383 However, despite the high overall capacity for all cultural ESs in the valli da pesca, the flow is strongly shaped by accessibility and inclusiveness, ending up with flow occurring just on a few areas.
-Nevertheless, this 384 restricted flow should not be read as totally negative: the valli da pesca are seen as extremely attractive 385 especially for the preservation of lagoon landscapes and fauna in a quiet and uncrowded space.
-This 386 387 consideration should make one think carefully about whether, how, and how often the valli da pesca could be open for touristic and educational visits.
-Similar considerations have also been aroused on different 388 389 environments by other authors (Villamagna et al., 2015; Drescher et al., 2017; Drescher and Brenner, 2018), 390 who proposed to give more support to private natural areas for enhancing conservation and educational 391 purposes, provided that excursionists' entrances must be controlled.
+However, despite the high overall capacity for all cultural ESs in the valli da pesca, the flow is strongly shaped by accessibility and inclusiveness, ending up with flow occurring just on a few areas.
+Anyway, this restricted flow should not be read as totally negative: the valli da pesca are seen as extremely attractive especially for the preservation of lagoon landscapes and fauna in a quiet and uncrowded space.
+This consideration should make one think carefully about whether, how, and how often the valli da pesca could be open for touristic and educational visits.
+Similar considerations have been aroused also on different environments by other authors (Villamagna et al., 2015; Drescher et al., 2017; Drescher and Brenner, 2018), who proposed to give more support to private natural areas for enhancing conservation and educational purposes, provided that excursionists' entrances must be controlled.

-392 Management initiatives that also take these perspectives into account should seek to harmonize with the 393 current situation of the valli da pesca, seeing that the difference between capacity and flow aggregated indexes 394 shows that the majority of the valli da pesca display a total capacity higher than the total flow (figs. 2, 3, 4).
-395 Just a few zones with the highest flows of mediated ESs (sensu Rova and Pranovi 2017) stand out amongst other areas: in fact, some valli da pesca where hunting ES' flow is, on average, more important than the 396 397 aquaculture production display an aggregated flow index slightly higher than the ESs' capacity.
-This may be 398 because waterfowls hunting relies on a moving resource so that the catches in one valle da pesca can affect the 399 waterfowls which have been censused in another valle and, consequently, represent the capacity assessed on a 400 different place, but not strictly linked to it.
+394 Management initiatives that also take these perspectives into account should seek to harmonize with the 395 current situation of the valli da pesca, seen that, to date, the difference between capacity and flow aggregated 396 indexes shows that the majority of the valli da pesca display a total capacity higher than the total flow (as it 397 can be seen in figs. 2, 3, 4).
+Just a few zones with the highest flows of mediated ESs (sensu Rova and Pranovi 398 2017) stand out amongst other areas: in fact, some valli da pesca where hunting ES' flow is on average more 399 important than the aquaculture production display an aggregated flow index slightly higher than the ESs' 400 capacity.
+This may be because waterfowls hunting relies on a moving resource so that the catches in one valle 401 da pesca can affect the waterfowls which have been censused in another valle and, consequently, represent the 402 capacity assessed on a different place, but not strictly linked to it.

 The analysis of the contribution of the valli da pesca sub-system to the whole transitional ecosystem confirms that the valli da pesca are highly significant to the whole Venice lagoon.
-The comparison of the ESs' aggregated index between the open part of the lagoon and the valli da pesca brings out that the latter, despite covering just 17% of the total lagoon, play an important role in terms of ESs contributions: 38% of the capacity and 24% of the flow in comparison to the open lagoon capacity and flow, respectively.
+The comparison of the ESs' aggregated index between the open part of the lagoon and the valli areas brings out that the valli da pesca, despite covering just 17% of the total lagoon, play an important role in terms of ESs contributions: 38% of the capacity and 24%

-This non-negligible contribution to ESs, habitats, and landscape features conservation, makes the valli da pesca a good example of effective ecosystem-based management of Heavily Modified Water Bodies, representing a good example to set up sustainable management for similar productive areas in the Mediterranean.

-410 Like little lagoons that are artificially managed, the valli da pesca are regulated by a private regime that, on 411 the one hand, denies the access and minimizes cultural ESs flow, but on the other hand, conserves the 412 landscape, the ecological processes and ESs provided by them.
-The open lagoon receives from them the benefits 413 of a spill-over effect, especially for lifecycles support, aquaculture, hunting, and birdwatching ESs.
-For these 414 ESs, the valli da pesca provide ESs that benefit a wider community, spread into a larger spatial scale than that 415 the ES are generated at.
-In addition, the valli da pesca act as a buffer area between the land and the open 416 lagoon, in particular for climate regulation and water purification, as the results of carbon sequestration and 417 nitrogen removal show.
+- 407 of the flow in comparison to the open lagoon capacity and flow, respectively. - This non-negligible contribution to ESs, habitats, and landscape features conservation, makes the valli da pesca a good example of effective ecosystem-based management of Heavily Modified Water Bodies, capable to represent a good example to set up a sustainable management for similar productive areas in the Mediterranean. - 412 Like little lagoons that are artificially managed, the valli da pesca are regulated by a private regime that, on one hand, denies the access and minimizes cultural ESs flow, but on the other hand, conserves the landscape, 413 414 the ecological processes and the ESs provided by them, to the point that the open lagoon receives the benefits 415 of a spill-over effect especially for lifecycles support, aquaculture, hunting, and birdwatching ESs.
+For these 416 ESs, the valli da pesca provide in fact ESs that give benefits to a wider community, spread into a larger spatial scale than that the ES are generated at.
+In addition, the valli da pesca act as a buffer area between the land and 417 418 the open lagoon, in particular for climate regulation and water purification, as the results about carbon 419 sequestration and nitrogen removal show.